My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 I went there yesterday.
 This is not a museum but a huge collection of film cameras and equipment.
 There were so many cameras that the place was cluttered, resembling the inside of a hoarder's house.
 It was hard to navigate.

 This collection, though amazing, would be better served with fewer cameras, displayed chronologically, by type, or by make, rotated often to keep it fresh and clean.
-It needs a much larger, more open space and more professional informational graphics.
-The proprietor should stop his pedantic hovering interruptions and remove the pile of old camera bags on the floor.
+It needs a much larger, more open space and professional informational graphics.
+The proprietor should stop his pedantic hovering and remove the mountain of old camera bags on the floor.

 If you're a camera fan, this place is still worth visiting.
 There are treasures here.